TM-Mehrab-Hasan/TM-Mehrab-Hasan/README.md

 ## ​ About Me
 An IoT & Robotics engineer with a driving passion for **smart systems**, **automation**, and **web development**.
-Currently exploring backend C/C++ systems and Explainable AI, with academic honors including Dean’s List at Gazipur Digital University.
+Currently exploring backend C/C++ systems and Explainable AI, with academic honors including Dean’s List at University of Frontier Technology, Bangladesh.

 ---